supimon/webrtpc/Readme.md

   - p class="error-code-feedback" for mobile screens (line 146 in index.html)
   - p class="error-feedback" for larger screens (line 152 in index.html)
   and therefore the messages need to be duplicated in both of them.
+6. Forms are validated only for the required attribute.
+Since it was already mentioned that the fields will be validated at server end, the type validation is omitted from the frontend.